Type of institution: University/Higher Education Institution

 - Majors include: Animal Science, Astronomical & Space Sciences, Biology, Computing, Counselling, Environment & Sustainability, Food Science, Human Physiology, Information Technology, Mathematics, Mathematics & Statistics, Physical Sciences, Plant Agricultural Science, Psychology, Psychology Extended, Statistics, Wildlife Management, and Wine Science.

 Standard entry requirements

-A minimum ATAR of 65.60, OP of 15 or selection rank of 68.
+A minimum ATAR of 65.60.
 To study this degree we assume you have sound knowledge in:English (Units 3 & 4, C), and General Mathematics (Units 3 & 4, C).
 We assume that your knowledge is equivalent to a grade C or higher in Units 3 and 4 at high school level (typically studied in Year 12).

 If you don't meet the entry requirements, we have pathway options available to you: Bachelor of General Studies, Diploma of University Studies, Tertiary Preparation Program.
 If you identify as being of Aboriginal or Torres Strait Islander descent you may be eligible to enter the Indigenous Higher Education Pathways Program (IHEPP).